Events, Festivals, Things To Do Around Easter in Budapest 2015.

 On Easter Monday morning boys and men sprinkle women with perfume or with cold water, for which women give chocolate eggs or some change in return.

 Men of course gather strength with a shot of pálinka (Hungarian fruit distilate) and they usually spend the rest of the day with more boozing.

 On Holy Saturday public transport vehicles run according to Saturday schedule.

 Easter Sunday and Monday are public holidays so public transport operates according to holiday schedule.
 You’ll find exact information on public transport schedules around Easter on this page.

-On Easter Sunday and Monday supermarkets and large stores are closed, however some shops and services that are usually open on holidays will be open on Easter Sunday and Monday:
+On Easter Sunday and Monday shops, markets, supermarkets and large stores are closed, however some shops and services may be open (very few though because of the new regulation that came into effect on 15.
+March 2015.: shops larger than 200 sqm cannot be open on Sunday and bank holidays.:

 - 24-hour (non-stop) shops,

 The picturesque Hollókő village lies in Nógrád county in the North East corner of Hungary.
 You can get there in two hours by car.
 The village people will wear folk costumes and revive the Easter traditions.

 You can taste traditional Easter meals and enjoy various folk programs.

 Getting there: take the M3 motorway as far as Hatvan and then drive on route 21 towards Salgótarján, before Pásztó the road branches off, take the road to Szécsény-Hollókő direction.
 The village is about 100 km far from Budapest.